bsmith89/midas2-wiki/MIDAS-2.0.md

 ```

+***

 # Single-sample Analysis

 ## Species Abundance Estimation

 For each sample, the analysis begins with a simple species profiling.
 The goal of the Species flow is to detect abundant species that is present in the sample, which can be used to construct the sample-specific representative genome database (rep-genome) and pangenome database (pan-genome).
 Raw metagenomic reads were mapped to the 15 universal single copy genes (SCGs).
 And for each marker gene, uniquely mapped read counts were computed, and ambiguous reads were probabilistically assigned.
 The marker coverage is computed as the total alignment length over the gene length.
 Only species with more than two marker genes covered by more than two reads are reported.
-Users can all a species **present* in the sample based on `median_marker_coverage` >= 2 and `unique_fraction_covered` > 0.5.

 ### Example command

   ```
   python -m iggtools midas_run_species \
          --sample_name ${my_sample} -1 /path/to/R1 -2 /path/to/R2 \
-         --midasdb_name uhgg --midasdb_dir /path/to/local/midas_db \
+         --midasdb_name uhgg --midasdb_dir /path/to/local/midasdb \
          --num_cores 8 --debug ${midas_outdir}
   ```